The Path

 こころ術

 A black belt with the こころ術 kanji embroidered on it.
-Earned through the full KJ system.
-Multi-art breadth, horizontal mastery, the complete synthesis.
-Requires verified conceptual grappling intelligence plus all the requirements described below.
+Built on the same grappling foundation, plus genuine competency in a striking or self-defense art of the practitioner's choosing, plus evidence of their own synthesis.
 Represents a completed martial life, not merely a completed curriculum.

 VERTICAL VS. HORIZONTAL MASTERY